 But what exactly is unlearning?

-1. Recognize and accept
+1. Recognize and accept.

-You have to recognize and accept that the old techniques, knowledge and perception on which you’ve been relying on are no longer effective or relevant.
-This is most challenging because most of us are sublimely unaware of our mind-set and perceptions.
-We just employ them and those remains on auto pilot mode.
+You have to recognize and accept that the old techniques, knowledge, and perception on which you’ve been relying are no longer effective or relevant.
+This is the most challenging because most of us are sublimely unaware of our mindsets and perceptions.
+We just employ them and remain on autopilot mode.

 Letting go may seems to you like starting over all again and losing the authority, status, or even your sense of self.

-2. Break the Habits
+2. Break the habits.

 Humans are creatures of habit and once formed, habits are difficult to break.
 If you go deeper then you will find breaking habits and unlearning are connected.

 Reappraising and breaking old habits is part of unlearning.
 I have always been advocating breaking the bad habits which are not helping us reach the goals that we want.
-Change habits by decreasing the activities of the old habit and gradually replace them with new habits until the old habits are no longer active and the new habits flourish instead.
+Change habits by decreasing the activities of the old habits and gradually replace them with new habits until the old habits are no longer active and the new habits flourish instead.

-3. Continual Learning
+3. Continual learning.

-Make yourself more aware about the changes being taking place surrounding you and learn new things.
+Make yourself more aware of the changes being taking place surrounding you and learn new things.
 Then use that new knowledge to start pulling up and modifying old knowledge.
 This way you will unlearn and relearn.

 Over to you now, what do you feel, is unlearning important for growth and success in life?

-Share with us in comment section your experiences and views on how unlearning can change the life?
+Share with us in comment section your experiences and views on how unlearning can change the life.